abdel792/mp3DirectCut/readme.md

 *	NVDA+H
 	*	Lets open the help of the current add-on.

+## Change for version 2.3 ##

+*	 Added the GPL license to the addon;
+*	 Changed the shortcut of the script giving the end of selection from Ctrl + Shift + N to Ctrl + Shift + E because Ctrl + Shift + N doesn't work with the latest versions of mp3DirectCut;
+*	 Added a script to confirm that the selection has been canceled with 'Ctrl+r';
+*	 Maked some correction in the code of the appModule 'mp3directcut.py'.

 ## Change for version 2.2 ##

-*	 Changed the shortcut of the script giving the end of selection from Ctrl + Shift + N to Ctrl + Shift + E because Ctrl + Shift + N doesn't work with the latest versions of mp3DirectCut;
-*	 Adding a script to confirm that the selection has been canceled with 'Ctrl+r';
-*	 Making some correction in the code of the appModule 'mp3directcut.py';
 *	 Correction of the scripts giving the selection markers' locations.

 ## Change for version 2.1.1 ##